Sign up to our Newsletter

 1. Your Chances of Improvement

-While you’ll be retaking your LSAT in hopes of getting a higher score, statistics show you shouldn’t expect to improve by a drastic amount on your second LSAT attempt.
+While you’ll be retaking your LSAT hoping to get a higher score, statistics show you shouldn’t expect to improve drastically on your second LSAT attempt.

-According to LSAT retake scores, the majority of students only increase their score by two or three points.
+According to LSAT retake scores, most students only increase their score by two or three points.

 Beating this average will take more than simply continuing your previous test strategies.
 To maximize your chances of increasing your score as much as possible, change your test strategy or enhance it.
-One way to enhance it is to create customized practice exams that mainly contain the sections you felt you did the poorest on.
+One way to strengthen it is to create customized practice exams containing the sections you felt you did the poorest on.

-Another excellent way to ensure you’re better prepared for your next LSAT is to trust professionals who know exactly how to get you to your target score.
-Juris tutors help students achieve a 12 point increase on average and can personalize your study schedule to rectify your weaknesses!
+Another excellent way to ensure you’re better prepared for your next LSAT is to trust professionals who know how to get you to your target score.
+Juris tutors help students achieve a 12-point increase on average and can personalize your study schedule to target your weaknesses!

 2. Your Practice Test Scores